tamafred-2/tudu/README.md

 # 📖 Overview

-Tudu is a lightweight productivity application focused on simplicity and everyday organization.
+Tudu is a lightweight productivity app focused on simplicity and everyday organization.

 Instead of overwhelming users with unnecessary features, Tudu provides a cozy and enjoyable environment for managing tasks, taking notes, and staying organized.